open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 - *block_sequence* corresponds to a block of trials, preceded by resetting of the feedback variables, and followed by participant feedback
 - *experimental_loop* corresponds to multiple blocks of trials
 	- Therefore, variables defined here vary for each run of *block_sequence*; in other words, variables defined in *experimental_loop* are varied __between blocks__.
-- *experiment* corresponds to the entire experimental, which is an instruction screen, followed by multiple blocks of trials, followed by a end-of-experiment screen
+- *experiment* corresponds to the entire experimental, which is an instruction screen, followed by multiple blocks of trials, followed by an end-of-experiment screen

 Click on experimental loop, and define: